 1A man of the house of Levi went and took a daughter of Levi as his wife.

 2The woman conceived and bore a son.
-When she saw that he was a fine child, she hid him three months.
+When she saw that he was special, she hid him three months.

-5Pharaoh’s daughter came down to bathe at the river.
-Her servant girls walked along by the riverside.
-She saw the basket among the reeds and sent her slave girl to get it.
+5Pharaoh’s daughter came down to bathe at the river and her servant girls walked along by the riverside.
+She saw the basket among the reeds and sent her servant girl to get it.

 6She opened it and saw the child, and behold, the baby cried.
 She had compassion on him and said, “This is one of the Hebrews’ children.”

 8And Pharaoh’s daughter said to her, “Go.”
 So the young girl went and called the child’s mother.

 9And Pharaoh’s daughter said to her, “Take this child away and nurse him for me, and I will give you your wages.”
 So the woman took the child and nursed it.